jenkinsci/vectorcast-execution-plugin/README.md

 complete run of their VectorCAST Project.
 By default Change Based Testing is enabled, but this option can be disabled by unchecking the Use Change Based Testing box

-For users with Continuous Integration Licneses, you will be able to access those licenses by checking the Use Continuous Integration License checkbox.
-If you do not have Continuous Integration License, do not check this box as you will encounter licensing errors.
+For users with Continuous Integration Licenses, you will be able to access those licenses by checking the Use Continuous Integration License checkbox.
+If you do not have Continuous Integration Licenses, do not check this box as you will encounter licensing errors.

 If the user wishes to call the Jenkins job from another Pipeline job, check the box to parameterize the Jenkinsfile.
 This will add parameters to the pipeline job